NovaSQL/SQLite-Driver/README.md

-# MySQL-Driver
+# SQLite-Driver
-The official MySQL module for NovaSQL.
+The official SQlite module for NovaSQL.